 Pasting is the only way to move blocks from a Clipboard to another Extent, typically a World.
-To paste, you'll need a World, an EditSession and a Clipboard.
+To paste, you'll need a target Extent (generally an EditSession for a World) and a Clipboard.
 Create a ClipboardHolder with your clipboard, then get a PasteBuilder by calling createPaste with the EditSession.
 Call .to to set the position at which you want to paste (this will be offset by the clipboard offset, see the clipboard page above for more information).
 Add any other configuration you want (masks, paste entities, paste biomes, etc.), and then call build() to get an operation.
 Complete the operation, and all the blocks will be pasted.
+Note that if you want to rotate the clipboard, you'll need to setTransform on the ClipboardHolder before calling createPaste.